cityofaustin/Residential-Permitting/_project_steps/interior-remodel/define.md

 A new addition permit is required if you change your home's footprint by expanding a room, or if you convert a garage into a living or sleeping space.
 Other examples include:

-* Adding square footage to your home, (air conditioned or un air conditioned)&nbsp;
+* Adding square footage to your home (air conditioned or un air conditioned),&nbsp;
 * Converting inhabitable space into habitable space,
 * Or moving an exterior wall.